-- 1. Invalidation of points scored as a result of falling (i.e., spin kick where hand touches ground before kick scores) - 2.
-Invalidation of points scored after either player has crossed the Boundary Line - 3.
-Two head kicks (head touches) in same exchange
+- 1. Invalidation of points scored as a result of falling, crossing the Boundary Line, attacking after "Kal-yeo" or attacking the fallen opponent - 2.
+Two or more head kicks (head touches) in same exchange

 1. No clear view of the action: